Invariant Representation Guided Multimodal Sentiment Decoding with Sequential Variation Regularization: PROPOSED MODEL

-\textbf{Adversarial Learning.} Inspired by the previous work \cite{MM}, we introduce a modality discriminator to encourage the shared and private encoders to produce distinct representations.
-The invariant and specific representations are fed into the discriminator as input after passing through gradient reversal layers \cite{reversal}, then the discriminator predicts the modality from which the representation originates:
+To align the different modalities representations in the invariant subspace, we apply the consistency loss to disentangled representation learning.
+We use the Central Moment Discrepancy (CMD) \cite{CMD} to measure the difference between the two modalities.
+The consistency loss can be calculated as: \textbf{Adversarial Learning.} We introduce a modality discriminator to encourage the shared and private encoders to produce distinct representations.
+The invariant and specific representations are fed into the discriminator after passing through gradient reversal layers \cite{reversal}, then the discriminator identifies the modality of the representation.:

-where $h_i \in \{I_i, S_i\}$ and $\mathbf{W}_\mathcal{D}$ is a learnable parameter matrix.
-We apply the additive angular margin loss \cite{aml} to enhance the intra-class compactness and inter-class discrepancy for the modality discriminator:
+where $h_i \in \{I_i, S_i\}$ and $\boldsymbol{W}_\mathcal{D}$ is a learnable parameter matrix.
+Following the previous work \cite{MM} , we apply the additive angular margin loss $\mathcal{L}_{am}$ \cite{aml} to enhance the intra-class compactness and inter-class discrepancy.
+The domain loss can be calculated by: where $y_m$ denotes the ground-truth modality label.